 After the class, the parent came to me, and said, half-flustered, “How do you manage all the kids?
 I’m already overwhelmed.”

 “I guess I lucked out,” I said.
 “My brain handles chaos pretty well.”

 I’ve always known that I thrive in unruly situations.
-But I hadn’t thought about how that helped me in my job as teacher, until this parent pointed it out.
+But until this parent pointed it out, I hadn’t thought about how that helped me in my job as a teacher.
 It was a good feeling.

-I haven’t always been happy with the way my brain works, however.
+I haven’t always been happy with the way my brain works, though.

 But having dyslexia was still tough on me.
 Because of my challenges, it took me much longer to finish my homework than other kids.
 In high school, it really started to get to me.